-(a) A taxfiler may protest any determination by the Administrator.
-The Administrator must receive written notice of the protest within 30 days after the Administrator mailed or delivered the notice of determination to the taxfiler.
+- (a) A taxfiler may protest any determination by the Administrator.
+The Administrator must receive written notice of the protest within 30 days after the Administrator mailed or delivered the initial notice of determination to the taxfiler.
+Failure to file such a written notice within the time permitted is deemed a waiver of any objections, and the Administrator will dismiss the appeal.
 The protest must state the name and address of the taxfiler and an explanation of the general grounds for the protest.
-The Administrator must respond within 30 days after the protest is filed with either a revised determination or a final determination.
-The Administrator's determination must include the reasons for the determination and state the time and manner for appealing the determination.
+The Administrator must respond within 30 days after the protest is filed with a final determination.
+The Administrator's final determination must include the reasons for the determination and state the time and manner for appealing the final determination.
 The time to file a protest or the time for the Administrator's response may be extended by the Administrator for good cause.
 Requests for extensions of time must be received before the original 30-day protest deadline expires.
-The Administrator will give written notice to the taxfiler if the Administrator's deadline is extended.

-- (b) A taxfiler may appeal any final determination by the Administrator to the appeals board.
+The Administrator will give written notice to the taxfiler if the Administrator's deadline is extended. - (b) A taxfiler may appeal any final determination by the Administrator to the appeals board.
 The Administrator must receive written notice of the appeal within 30 days after the Administrator mailed or delivered the final determination to the appellant.
 The notice of appeal must state the name and address of the appellant and include a copy of the final determination. - (c) Within 90 days after the Administrator mails or delivers the final determination to the appellant, the appellant must file with the appeals board a written statement containing: - 1.
 The reasons the Administrator's determination is incorrect; and - 2.
 What the correct determination should be.

-Failure to file this a written statement within the time permitted is a waiver of any objections, and the appeal will be dismissed.
+Failure to file this written statement within the time permitted is a waiver of any objections, and the appeal will be dismissed.